mumoshu/flux-repo/README.md

 - [AWS SSM Parameter Store](#using-aws-ssm-parameter-store-backend)
 - [Vault (kv v2)](#using-vault-backend)

 Any [vals](https://github.com/variantdev/vals) backend not listed here, like GCP secrets, can be easily ported to this project.
-Please feel free to submit a feature/pull request if you want this project to suppory additional backends.
+Please feel free to submit a feature/pull request if you want this project to support additional backends.

 ## Usage